dendronhq/dendron/README.md

 Dendron aims to create a world class developer experience for managing knowledge.

-Our goal is to provide a tool with the efficiency of vim, the extensibility of emacs, and the approcahbility of VSCode.
+Our goal is to provide a tool with the efficiency of vim, the extensibility of emacs, and the approachability of VSCode.

 What this means: